scramjetorg/transform-hub/README.md

 ![hub_start](./images/hub_start.png)

-As we mention before, the current Hub can be also installed from the npm registry -> [@scramjet/sth](https://www.npmjs.com/package/@scramjet/sth):
+As we mentioned before, the current Hub can be also installed from the npm registry -> [@scramjet/sth](https://www.npmjs.com/package/@scramjet/sth):

 ```bash
 npm i -g @scramjet/sth   # installs the package globally